Chua Jui Meng

+Chua Jui Meng (蔡锐明 (蔡銳明, Cài Ruìmíng, Chhòa Jōe-bêng); 22 October 1943 – 3 December 2023) was a Malaysian politician and lawyer who served as the Minister of Health from May 1995 to March 2004 and the Member of Parliament (MP) for Bakri from August 1986 to March 2008.
+He was the longest-serving Minister of Health in the history of Malaysia by serving in the position for almost 9 years.
+He was also a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalition as well as the Malaysian Chinese Association (MCA), a component party of the Barisan Nasional (BN) coalition.
+He also served as the State Chairman of PKR of Johor and the Vice-President of MCA.

 Background

 Chua was a student activist in the 1970s.
 He was president of the Malaysian and Singaporean Law Society in the United Kingdom and Ireland as well as Editor in Chief of the Federation of UK and Ireland Malaysian and Singaporean Student Associations.

-He is a lawyer called to the British Bar as a Barrister-at-law at the Inner Temple before entering politics through his participation in the Malaysian Chinese Association (MCA).
+Chua was a lawyer called to the British Bar as a Barrister-at-law at the Inner Temple before entering politics through his participation in the Malaysian Chinese Association (MCA).
 After 35 years with the party, he quit to join People's Justice Party (PKR) in 2009.